 Last month, more than 1,900 MSU undergraduate students walked at commencement, and 610 of them were Broad Spartans.
 Hafsa Abass, a December accounting graduate, is beginning her career in a big way: taking on an internship with the United Nations Environmental Programme in Kenya.
 And her journey at MSU is what has guided her on this exciting path.

 Journey to MSU

-The MasterCard Foundation was established in 2006 with the goal of increasing opportunities for young people and their families in impoverished countries.
-In 2011, the foundation established the MasterCard Scholarship Program, which focuses on increasing opportunity and access to quality education.
+The Mastercard Foundation was established in 2006 with the goal of increasing opportunities for young people and their families in impoverished countries.
+In 2011, the foundation established the Mastercard Foundation Scholars Program, which focuses on increasing opportunity and access to quality education.